How can EMDR therapy/Life Coaching help me?

 - Improving your self-esteem and boosting self-confidence

-Do I really need EMDR therapy and/or life coaching?
+Do I really need EMDR therapy and/or life coaching/therapy?
 I can usually handle my problems.

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's nothing wrong with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
 You are taking responsibility by accepting where you're at in life and making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
 EMDR therapy aims at getting rid of those underlying issues and avoiding future triggers.

 Why do people go to EMDR therapy and Life Coaching and how do I know if it is right for me?

 People have many different motivations for coming to EMDR therapy and life coaching sessions.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
 EMDR therapy/LIfe Coaching can help provide some much needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 In short, people seeking these services are ready to meet the challenges in their lives and ready to make changes in their lives.

 What is EMDR therapy like?